 54 - Rio Riachuelo: ach we'h lo': slacker turtle food.
 Again, more slacker turtles

 55 - Cucurucho: kukur uch choh: Tumbling (with) pleasure love.
 Was this amorous place named on the escape trip or perhaps on a more relaxed return visit later on, easily within a few hours walk from the camp at the Lempa?

 56 - Rio Jalala: har lar ha': Coming (to) woven water.
 The little river is very curvy.

-57 - San Juán de Edén: san wa' ahn te' eht ten: Condition (of) swollen water, challenging clearing (of) trees.
+57 - San Juán de Edén: san wa' ahn te' eht ten: Current being swollen, challenging clearing (of) trees.
 The clearing was made at a place called Jardín and people stayed probably some weeks or months where the Torola River joins the Lempa River (the swollen water).
 This is an example where a place with an indigenous name that sounded like Spanish words, was given that Spanish name, even if, in this case, St. John had nothing to do with Eden.

 Discussion of the Wrestle at Chinameca